New call-to-action

 one-small-step-for-lincoln-pws-research-gives-me-hope-1.jpgA special contribution by guest blogger Kristine Mosca

 There was nothing more exciting than to hear that we were expecting our fourth child.
 I had delivered three beautiful children already and felt more than ready to welcome our fourth baby into the world.
 But when Lincoln was born a month early via C-section, the operating room was silent.
 We knew something wasn't quite right.
-We quickly discovered that not only was he unable to cry, he was very floppy, and had no suck reflexes either.
+We quickly discovered that not only was he unable to cry, but he was very floppy and had no suck reflexes either.
 He was immediately transferred to Boston Children’s Hospital.

 After several blood tests, EKG, MRI, spinal tap, etc., we got the dreadful news that are son had Prader-Willi syndrome.
-A very rare genetic disorder that effects 1 in 15,000 births.
+A very rare genetic disorder that affects 1 in 15,000 births.
 We were told that he would have severe cognitive delays, would not be able to walk until around the ages of 2 or 3 years old, would be severely hypotonic for the rest of his life, would never be able to have children, would likely have behavioral issues, he would eventually need to live in a group home, and worst of all, he would NEVER feel full!
 I was devastated.
 I could not believe what I was hearing!

 Strong and Determined